youliangliu/Online_Editing_Environment/README.md

        that client a universally unique name, for line 13, append that server's address into the address array.
 For line 14 specify the index of the server that you want to connect to.

+For our original design, if the server died we would like the client to be able to find another server, but since we are not very fimiliar with JavaScript, in our current implementation if our server died, the client won't be able to find another server by itself.